CURLOPT_ABSTRACT_UNIX_SOCKET - abstract Unix domain socket

 Enables the use of an abstract Unix domain socket instead of establishing a TCP connection to a host.
 The parameter should be a char * to a null-terminated string holding the path of the socket.
-The path will be set to path prefixed by a NULL byte (this is the convention for abstract sockets, however it should be stressed that the path passed to this function should not contain a leading NULL).
+The path is set to path prefixed by a NULL byte.
+This is the convention for abstract sockets, however it should be stressed that the path passed to this function should not contain a leading NULL byte.

-On non-supporting platforms, the abstract address will be interpreted as an empty string and fail gracefully, generating a run-time error.
+On non-supporting platforms, the abstract address is interpreted as an empty string and fails gracefully, generating a runtime error.

 curl_easy_setopt(curl_handle, CURLOPT_ABSTRACT_UNIX_SOCKET, "/tmp/foo.sock"); curl_easy_setopt(curl_handle, CURLOPT_URL, "http://localhost/");